 Smoking a whole chicken is one of the common suburban dad’s favourite pastimes, and rightfully so.
-Incase Thanksgiving is too far ahead and cooking an entire turkey is a bit too much of a hassle, fear not, for we have you covered.
-Whether it is for a garden or a BBQ party, these tips and tricks will surely aid you in your endeavour to cook a whole chicken at once, in that trusty smoker.
+In case Thanksgiving is too far ahead and cooking an entire turkey is a bit too much of a hassle, fear not, for we have you covered.
+Whether it is for a garden or a BBQ party, these tips and tricks will surely aid you in your endeavor to cook a whole chicken at once, in that trusty smoker.
 This is how to smoke a whole chicken in an electric smoker.

 Rub Spice and Set Temp

 The first step is to ensure you rub a delicious BBQ spice rub all over the chicken.
-Next, set your smoker at a precise internal temp of 250 degrees F. In the case your smoker happens to be one that works along a range of temps so to speak, keep it above 250 degree F at all costs.
+Next, set your smoker at a precise internal temp of 250 degrees F. In the case your smoker happens to be one that works along with a range of temps so to speak, keep it above 250 degrees F at all costs.
 Letting it range between 250 – 275 degrees F is usually a recommended option.
 Your choice of wood will totally depend on your personal tastes, and ought to vary as such.

 The good thing about poultry is that it goes deliciously well with a vast range of different woods.
 Maple, pecan, hickory, oak, apple, whiskey… whatever your preferred wood of choice may be, it matters not, for the resulting product will be smoked and infused perfectly with your desired flavors savory goodness.

 The second step to go about doing is rinsing the chicken in, particularly cold water.
 Any excess skin, or fat, especially around its skin and in and around the chicken’s cavity should be removed and trimmed.

 Chicken legs should be bound together using kitchen string, or perhaps butcher’s twine —depending on what you have available.
 Minimal differences are seen in the two strings.
 If you are a sucker for neatness and presentation, fold the chicken wings behind the chicken’s back.